InteropIO/FDC3/docs/api-bridging/spec.md

 #### Notification to users of connection events

-Desktop Agents SHOULD provide visual feedback to end users when they or other agents connect or disconnect from the Desktop Agent Bridge (i.e. whenever a `connectedAgentsUpdate` message is received).
+Desktop Agents SHOULD provide visual feedback to end users when they or other agents connect or disconnect from the Desktop Agent Bridge (i.e. whenever a `connectedAgentsUpdate` message is received, or a disconnection happens).
 Doing so will ensure that the end user understands whether their apps and Desktop Agent can communicate with other apps running under other Desktop Agents, and can better attribute any issues with interoperability between them to the probable source.

 ### Step 7.
 Disconnects